daviddao/selfdriving/KITTI/README.md

   - kitti_converter: Converts KITTI data to odometry.txt and occupancy maps.
   - convert_kitti_large: Converts KITTI data to TFRecord directly.
 Includes grid map, RGB and black image for segmentation and depth.

-Note: Before running the conversion scripts update the `basedir` at the beginning of the file to reflect the location of the raw KITTI data.

 Script arguments are
   - date: Part of the KITTI naming scheme.
   - drive: Part of the KITTI naming scheme.
+  - file-loc: Location of the raw data.
   - storage-loc: Location to store data (TFRecords or occupancy maps).
   - prefix: String to prepend to TFRecord. (only available for `convert_kitti_large.py`)
   - samples-per-record: Number of sequences per TFRecord.